RexOps/rexify-website/content/support/index.md

 ## Community Support

-Rex is an opensource project driven and supported by its community.
+Rex is an open source project driven and supported by its community.
 If you need help you're invited to join us on our [user group](https://groups.google.com/forum/#!forum/rex-users) or on irc / freenode.

 You can also ask questions on [serverfault](http://serverfault.com/questions/tagged/rex).